Fairlie Clinic

 (VN)

-Karen originally started work for AVS in Pleasant Point back in about 1994.
-When the Otipua road clinic in Timaru opened she worked there for several years before moving to Fairlie in 2001.
-Karen loves being a part of the Fairlie community and her family enjoy making the most of the many outdoor opportunities this fabulous area has to offer.
+Karen first joined Aorangi Vets in Pleasant Point in the mid-1990s, later working at the Otipua Road clinic in Timaru before moving to Fairlie in 2001.
+She loves being part of the Fairlie community and makes the most of the many outdoor opportunities the area has to offer.
+Karen also enjoys exploring further afield, both off the beaten track in New Zealand and on overseas adventures.